samapriya/awesome-gee-community-datasets/docs/projects/harvest.md

 # NASA Harvest Layers

-This page would include layers made available as a result of publications from the NASA Harvest group members and will include further layers as newer and updated studies get published.
+This page includes studies and geospatial layers made available as a result of publications from the NASA Harvest group members and made available in Google Earth Engine.
+This will be updated as newer and updated studies get published.

-## 2020.Rapid Response Crop Maps in Data Sparse Regions
+## Rapid Response Crop Maps in Data Sparse Regions

 We present a method for rapid mapping of croplands in regions where little to no ground data is available.
 We present results for this method in Togo, where we delivered a high-resolution (10 m) cropland map in under 10 days to facilitate rapid response to the COVID-19 pandemic by the Togolese government.
 This demonstrated a successful transition of machine learning applications research to operational rapid response in a real humanitarian crisis.
 All maps, data, and code are publicly available to enable future research and operational systems in data-sparse regions.
 [Read the paper here](https://arxiv.org/pdf/2006.16866.pdf)